 Melody and melodic theme-driven compositions.
 Songs like Parisian Walkways, The Loner, his rendition of Roy Buchanan's The Messiah Will Come, and Still Got the Blues are all songs built around a melodic guitar theme.
 These songs let Gary indulge in some of his most emotional and melodic playing.

 Chops.
-Gary has blazing speed, but unlike the Shrapnel shredders, Gary has a heavy touch and gets there through brute force and sheer will.
+Gary had blazing speed, but unlike the Shrapnel shredders, Gary had a heavy touch and got there through brute force and sheer will.
 He sounds rougher and rawer.
 And unlike most of those shredders, Gary usually didn't use speed just for the sake of speed.
 He'd usually set up the speed playing with slow melodic playing, and usually made sure the speed was used to progress the song or build the tension in a solo.

 Collaborations with Phil Lynott.
 Despite their often volatile personal relationship, Lynott/Moore musical collaborations always had a magic about them each man was hard-pressed to capture individually.
 This was something both men admitted freely.
 Thin Lizzy's Black Rose album was their collaborative peak, but other creative high points for both artists included the songs Still In Love With You, Parisian Walkways, Out In the Fields, and Military Man.